Nyayic/fanny.hashnode.blog/ckwouw6ta0iae2ds1bj82aqla.md

 ### Summary

 Multiple programming languages can help you solve the same programming problem.
 However, you need to select a language that you feel is relevant to perform your task.
-If you decide that a language does not suit your business requirement, you can always move on to a new language.

-We invite you to discuss this subject but remember this is a public forum.
-Please be polite, and avoid your passions turning into contempt for others.
-We may delete posts that are rude or aggressive, or edit posts containing contact details or links to other websites.
+If you decide that a language does not suit your business requirements, you can always move on to a new language.